chriscdn/RHManagedObject/readme.md

 ### Get an object instance in another thread

-Core Data doesn't allow you to pass managed objects between threads.
+Core Data doesn't allow managed objects to be passed between threads.
 However you can generate a new object in a separate thread that's valid for that thread.
 Here's an example using the `-objectInCurrentThreadContext` method:

 ``` objective-c
 Employee *employee = [Employee getWithPredicate:[NSPredicate predicateWithFormat:@"employeID=%i", 12345]];